© 2020 (Do not copy or redistribute this document)

 |Capt.
 Buchan||Authorizing Capt.
 Buchan to sign certificates of registry for vessels during Governor Pickmore’s absence.
 (Countersigned by P. C. LeGeyt).|

-Starting in 1815 we start to see evidence of Ship building in Bareneed.
+Starting in 1815 we start to see the first clear evidence of Ship building in Bareneed.
 Two small schooners (35 ton Speedwell and 37 ton William) were recorded in 1819 as being built there in 1815.
 In 1818 year Philip Corbin of Bareneed was recorded as owner/captain of a 50 ton schooner “Thorne“, built in Bareneed by Rich Baggs.
 The schooner was likely named after Thomas Thorne a Harbour Grace merchant (see Merchants Connections).
 In 1825 Philip Corbin of Bareneed only owned 4/64ths of the Thorne with the firm of Nuttall and Thorne owning the remainder.

 In 1819 one of Thomas Bartlett Jr., registered a 64 ton schooner Hunter built in Bareneed by Ellias Fillyer (Filleul, Fillier ) another Bareneed planter (see 1805 & 1817).
 In 1810 his father Thomas Snr. a Bareneed Planter/Supplier owned a 49 ton schooner (built 1802 in Colliers Bay).
 In the same year Issac Richards built the Good Intent, 67 Tons; Edward Snow built the Brothers, 65 tons for Edward French, and two other schooners the Winter, 64 tons and John, 47 tons were registered as built in Bareneed (no other information for these two).

 In the years between 1820 and 1836 nine other schooners were built at Bareneed.
 The ships built in the 1830s tended to be larger.